BattmannWann/The-VizDoom-Experience/plan.md

     3. Research additional APIs similar to VizDOOM and solidify project directions; i.e. decide if using VizDOOM, finish project plan, and create a level 1 specification.

     4. Create a project repository on GitHub, using the provided template.
-Ensure to add supervisor to the repository.
+Ensure to add supervisor to the repository. - ***COMPLETED***

     5. Attend meeting with supervisor, take meeting minutes, and get questions answered. ***COMPLETED***

-    6. Research how to implement and use any concepts identified in the notes, these will be listed below on identification and completion:
+    6. Research how to implement and use any concepts identified in the notes

-        - What are CNNs?
-How are they used?
-        - What are Neural Networks?
-How are they implemented?
+    7. Begin project dissertation - using overleaf

 * **Week 2**
 * **Week 3**